 What is the entrepreneur visa in Spain?

-The entrepreneur visa is a residence permit that allows you to live in Spain during a three-year period provided that you start a project in the country that goes in line with the general interest of the Spanish economy.
+The entrepreneur visa is a residence permit that allows you to live in Spain for three years provided that you start a project in the country that is in line with the general interest of Spain’s economy.

 Starting any type of business idea won’t work.
 In order to be accepted, your project must fulfill the following conditions: